m-reza-rahman/jboss-eap-on-app-service/README.md

 ## Setup Authentication
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe-web-`<your suffix>`.
 Open the authentication panel.
 * Click on 'Add identity provider'.
 Choose and set up your favorite identity provider.
+If you choose Microsoft, just pick all the defaults.

 ## Install the Azure CLI
 * In order to deploy the application, we will need to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).